Cash is king in any business so anything that can be done to can quicken the collection process has to be a good thing!

 By implementing some of the above strategies, you can reduce the amount of days it takes for your customers to pay you and ensure that you are getting cash in as quickly as possible.

-If you are interested in how payment services could work for your business or are tired of manually chasing debts, contact Gavin Hooker, our cloud champion.
+If you are interested in how payment services could work for your business or are tired of manually chasing debts, contact Darren, our cloud champion.
 Gavin will look at ways your systems can be changed to save you time and potentially reduce your outstanding invoices.

 If you are interested in Cloud Accounting why not read our other blogs: